oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-The Gurobi Optimizer is a state-of-the-art solver for mathematical programming.
-The solvers in the Gurobi Optimizer were designed from the ground up to exploit modern architectures and multi-core processors, using the most advanced implementations of the latest algorithms.
+The Gurobi Optimizer is a state-of-the-art solver for mathematical programming.The solvers in the Gurobi Optimizer were designed from the ground up to exploit modernarchitectures and multi-core processors, using the most advanced implementations of thelatest algorithms.

-**URL**
+**More Information**

 https://www.gurobi.com